peterdesmet/peterdesmet.github.io/_source/posts/2013/illegal-bullfrogs.md

-Title: I cannot show you this aggregated bullfrog occurrence map for legal reasons
+Title: Showing you this map of aggregated bullfrog occurrences would be illegal
 Slug: illegal-bullfrogs
 Date: 2013-10-15 10:00
 Author: Peter Desmet
 Tags: Open data, GBIF
-Summary: The problem with non-standard data licenses for aggregated data
+Summary: Non-standard data licenses are a burden for users of aggregated GBIF data.
 Status: draft

 Last week, the Global Biodiversity Information Facility (GBIF) launched their [new awesome data portal](http://www.gbif.org/).
 One of the things I like most is that the record limit on downloads has been lifted, so we now have free and open access to all 415+ occurrence records GBIF aggregates.
 GBIF also makes an effort to lower the barrier to correctly attribute the data publishers, by providing extensive metadata and a citation suggestion in each data download.